 Meisner says he regrets visiting the cemetery, because things have been weird ever since.
 After the picture was taken, his marriage fell apart and his friend died of an overdose.
 He has also been approached by people who claim to be haunted by Morrison: “At first it was sort of interesting to see how many people felt a spiritual bond with Jim and the photo, but now the whole vibe seems negative” (Source).

 The story of Gram Parsons’ death and burial is already pretty legendary.
 Parsons, of The Flying Burrito Brothers, overdosed while staying at Joshua Tree Inn in the California desert.
 His family wanted his body returned to Louisiana, but his manager and best friend Phil Kaufman knew otherwise.
-Kaufman says Parsons wanted his body burned on a funeral pyre in Joshua Tree.
+Kaufman said Parsons wanted his body burned on a funeral pyre in Joshua Tree.
 Kaufman and company stole Parsons’ body from LAX and performed the ritual he wanted (they were arrested, but fined only $750).

 Parsons supposedly haunts Room 8 at Joshua Tree Inn, which is available for a spooky stay!